Over the years, FIFA has undoubtedly established itself as the most popular football game for PCs and consoles.

 In my experience (and many other gamers’ if online comments are to be believed), the goalkeepers in FIFA 23 still let in many easy goals despite the new animations, so this adjustment should improve that situation.

-With these settings, you’re much less likely to get high-scoring matches which, again, reflects real football.
-Those 8-7 matches will almost never happen, and you can enjoy actually playing football outside of scoring goals.
+With these settings, you’re much less likely to get high-scoring matches which, again, reflect real football.
+Those 8-7 matches will almost never happen, and you can actually enjoy playing football outside of scoring goals.

 CPU Gameplay Customization